julianjumper/yadl/spec/stdlib/iterator methods.md

 This means the entire it data must be buffered.

 `count(it: iterator, obj) -> number` - counts the number of times the `obj` appears in `it`.

+`min(it: iteraotr, slector: func[object -> object]) -> object` returns the minimum of the list, depending on the selector given.

+Analog sind: `max, avg, mean`

+`inner_join(it1: iterator, it2: iterator, join_on: func[object -> object]) -> it` - returns a new list, with elements from it1 and it2 combined, when both elements provided by join_on are the same.